Hridesh-Srivastava/JSON-Robo-Hub/README.md

 <br>
 /views: Holds the EJS template files for server-side rendering.
 <br>
-/views/partials: Contains partial templates like footer
+/views/partials: Contains partial templates like footer.
 <br>
 data.json: Contains JSON data used in the application.